hlship/speaker-karaoke/README.md

 * The data directory for Postgres lives on the VM and is mounted as a volume inside the Postgres container; eventually it can be put on in a [shared directory and moved to block storage](https://github.com/dokku/dokku-postgres/issues/78).

+* Attempting to upgrade the version of Dokku provided by marketplace broke things

 ### Questions I have about Phoenix

 * In production, `assets.deploy` creates minimized versions of the assets,